-- 6. policies regarding hiring, evaluation, promotion, tenure, employment conditions and benefits, and dismissal of academic staff members - 7. policies regarding academic freedom and ethical conduct - 8. adequacy of institutional and departmental conflict of interest policies relating to faculty members' performance of their academic responsibilities - 9. communication of academic staff responsibilities, obligations, employment conditions, and benefits - 10. provisions for academic staff participation in governance - 11. opportunities and support for professional development and improvement of instruction - 12. future plans and priorities regarding academic staff.
+- 4. teaching loads, committee work, and administrative duties of academic staff members - 5. policies and practices regarding academic staff involvement in scholarship and/or research in the context of the institution's mission statement - 6. policies and practices regarding assessment of, support for, and rewarding of academic staff teaching effectiveness - 7. policies regarding hiring, evaluation, promotion, tenure, employment conditions and benefits, and dismissal of academic staff members - 8. policies regarding academic freedom and ethical conduct - 9. adequacy of institutional and departmental conflict of interest policies relating to faculty members' performance of their academic responsibilities - 10. communication of academic staff responsibilities, obligations, employment conditions, and benefits - 11. provisions for academic staff participation in governance - 12. opportunities and support for professional development and improvement of instruction - 13. future plans and priorities regarding academic staff.
 For new institutions or those proposing to offer a first degree, provide evidence of sufficient academic expertise or concrete plans to obtain it in order to launch the proposed program(s)